nitrogen-lang/nitrogen/docs/stdlib/collections.md

 map.
 If the overwrite flag is true, or not provided, keys in map2 with the same name as those in map1 will overwrite the value in map1 with that in map2.
 If overwrite is false, any duplicate key is simply ignored.
 Note, neither input map is modified during the operation.

+## hashKeys(in: map): array

+Creates and returns an array with the keys of the given map. ***NOTE***: Programmers should NOT rely on the order of hash map keys.
+They are not guaranteed to be in a specific order.